When is the best time to visit Cabo (aka “Los Cabos”) in Mexico?

 During this period, visibility steadily increases.
 In winter, the viz is about 40 feet, but extends to up to 100 feet come October.
 As a consequence, many snorkelers and divers prefer the months of October and November.

 We had an unbelievable time scuba diving in Cabo San Lucas in late October.
-In Cabo Pulmo, the highlight was seeing bull and tiger sharks.
+On a dive excursion to Cabo Pulmo, the highlight was seeing bull and tiger sharks.

 The whale shark season starts in October too, so this is a great time to snorkel with whale sharks in La Paz.